zero2up/linux/Init.md

 # Init
-/etc/init.d contains a list of scripts that are executed by init process during startup and shutdown.
+/etc/init.d contains scripts that are executed by init process.
 To automatically run a particular program or script at startup, you can create a corresponding init.d script.

 A typical init.d script gets executed with arguments such as "start", "stop", "restart", "pause", etc.